valueflows/valueflows/docs/introduction/flows.md

 # Flows

 Flows are a fundamental construct in the ValueFlows ontology.
-When the types of flows are considered in chronological order, they form a progression from potential to scheduled to realized:
+The types of flows form a progression from potential to scheduled to realized:

 1. Intents which can lead to Commitments
 2. Commitments which can lead to Economic Events (or Intents can lead directly to Economic Events)